evanwill/_drafts/_notes/ubuntu-prime.md

 Any change in profile requires a restart.

+[Pop!_OS](https://pop.system76.com/) does a good job of integrating switching modes directly in the tool bar, but Ubuntu doesn't offer that option out of the box.
 In general, switching profiles is possible using the "NVIDIA X Server Settings" application, which also gives you lots of details about your graphics card when in NVIDIA modes.
-However, I find that the NVIDIA settings app can switch from intel into nvidia modes, but *not* back to intel mode...
+However, I find that the NVIDIA settings app can switch from intel into nvidia modes, but *not back to intel mode*...

-So as an alternative that always works, you can use the command line `prime-select` command to switch profiles.
+So as an alternative that always works, you can use the command line tool `prime-select` to switch profiles.
-Use `prime-select -h` to list the options.
+Use `prime-select -h` to list the options:

-To check the profile currently in use, `prime-select query`.
+- To check the profile currently in use, `prime-select query`.
-To switch to a different profile, use `sudo prime-select intel` (with either `nvidia`, `intel`, or `on-demand`).
+- To switch to a different profile, use `sudo prime-select intel` (with either `nvidia`, `intel`, or `on-demand` option).
 Then restart your system!